mohamedkam000/sooq_prices/README.md

 ## Overview

 Sooq Price is a modern solution with modern design and simple user interface.
-The app uses a very clean and ensures your time is valuable and not wasted around.
+The app uses a clean UI and ensures your time is valuable and not wasted around.

 <b></b>